1)Unrealistic margin of victory

 2)Why would anyone vote for this loser?

 Ahmadinejad has ran the country into economic turmoil and made the country subject to even more foreign criticism than ever before.
-If a president did such things in America, we would surely vote him out of office, or vote his party out of office (see Election 2008).
+If a president did such things in America, we would

 The media has become increasingly skeptical of the results, which has led to greater media filtering in Iran: the censoring of a reformist paper, the jamming of BBC broadcast, and the mysterious malfunction of Facebook and Twitter.
 Moussavi's supporters continue to riot in the streets despite violent opposition in the form of clubs and chains in the hands of Iran's riot police.
 In all reality, this election has highlighted Iran as a government protectionist state than a thriving democracy.